 In the coffee world, cupping is the industry standard for coffee quality evaluations.
 It’s a great way to learn more about coffee whether you’re a coffee lover, barista, roaster, trader, or coffee farmer.
-Our very own Co-Founder, Jiyoon Han, is a Q Grader (the coffee equivalent of a wine sommelier) and cups coffee frequently to test out new beans for our site.
+Our very own Co-Founder, Jiyoon Han, is a Q Grader (the coffee equivalent of a wine sommelier) and cups coffee frequently to test out new beans for our online shop.

 Learning how to cup coffee is the perfect way to get into coffee and the coffee industry.
 Read on to find out what cupping is and how to do it.